 “Normally I am professional enough not to hit the stage … on the drugs.
 But tonight it’s going to be different!
 So, I can’t really tell what’s going to happen now.”

 SLAM!
 The ‘unplugged’ event thundered into life with the 1984 classic.
 The tight environs and abundant energy made for a terrific sound and radiant atmosphere.
 Marian kept his imperial best for the beginning and the end.

 The second track was, in some ways, the centrepiece for the set: ‘I Die For You Today’.
 Still so different in live and studio forms, the crowd provides some of the extra energy the song has come to need.
 It is testimony to the pulsating synth riffs that the song has come to miss a limb without them.

-By that time, the band had returned to join proceedings.
-Unlike the confines of larger events, they freely and cordially mixed with adoring fans for photos, album/body signings and laughter.
+The band swiftly returned to join proceedings.
+Free from the confines of larger events, they cordially mixed for photos, album/body signings and laughter.
 Handshakes turned into hugs, and moments and memories cemented themselves in time.

-I owe enormous thanks for this opportunity and experience: to Kaz and Clare, who provided lots of encouragement despite their own disappointment at missing out; to Patrik, Richani, Katrin, and Reiko (RaGeVille) for their wonderful company throughout the night.
+I owe a lot of thanks for this opportunity and experience: to Karen and Clare, who provided lots of encouragement despite their own disappointment at missing out; to Patrik, Richani, Katrin, and Reiko for their company throughout the night.